developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	</Diagnostic>

 ### setHomeKeyDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the HOME key, which could otherwise quit the kiosk application and bring up the Android Launcher.
+**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter disables the HOME key, which could otherwise quit the kiosk application and bring up the Android Launcher.
 Disabled by default (HOME key is active).

 **Possible Values**:

-* **0 - Disabled (default)**
+* **0 - Disabled (default; HOME key is active)**
 * 1 - Enabled (HOME key is disabled)

 #### Example